 A new discovery has been made about the origins of Native American society, potentially turning past theories on their heads.

-Ancient DNA discovered has revealed a population of Native Americans, which explains how ancient populations inhabited the Americas.
+Ancient DNA discoveries have revealed a population of Native Americans, inhabiting the Americas in ancient times.
 Anthropologist Ben Potter, from the University of Alaska Fairbanks, explained that DNA of those once thought of as the first original American settlers, migrating via the Bering Land Bridge, do not match up to the latest DNA findings of a 6-week old girl’s ancient remains, found in 2013.

 The findings, published in Nature on January 3, 2018, detail a forgotten people called the Ancient Beringians.
 The genetic analysis of the 11,500 year-old remains of sunrise girl-child (“Xach’itee’aanenh T’eede Gaay”) were sequenced, and what the researchers found astounded them.